Refine by MP, party, committee, province, or result type.

 Vanessa Iafolla

 Finance committee Absolutely.
 It's a huge resource.
-I don't think there's anything wrong with disclosing patterns and typologies, much in the way that FINTRAC does in its current reports but in ways that actually are useful to those bodies who are responsible for generating that intelligence in th
+I don't think there's anything wrong with disclosing patterns and typologies, much in the way that FINTRAC does in its current reports but in ways that actually are useful to those bodies who are responsible for generating that intelligence in the first place.

 April 18th, 2018Committee meeting